All Episodes

 He wanted all that he got plus more.

-The Bushies originally wanted a five-day or four-day working summit in Crawford, Texas, and Who didn't want any part of that for reasons we went into yesterday.
+The Bushies originally wanted a five-day or four-day working summit in Crawford, Texas, and who didn't want any part of that for reasons we went into yesterday.

-He had mentioned it in his speech I translated it for you.
+I translated it for you.

-Sure enough, 90 seconds into Hu's speech in a South Lawn, a woman started shrieking, President Hu, your days are numbered, and President Bush stop him from killing.
+Sure enough, 90 seconds into Hu's speech in a south lawn, a woman started shrieking, President Hu, your days are numbered and President Bush stop him from killing.

 Bush and Hu looked up stunned.

-The rattled Chinese president haltingly attempted to continue his speech.
+The rattled Chinese president haltingly attempted to continue his speech, and television coverage went split screen.

-The protocol obsessed Chinese leaders suffered a full day of indignities.
+The protocol-obsessed Chinese leaders suffered a full day of indignities.

 Some of them intentional, some just careless.